song-kun/CollaBot/README.md

 <div align="center">
   <img src="media/framework.png" width="700">
 </div>
-In this repository, we provide the complete source code for CollaBot.
+In this repository, we provide the complete source code for CollaBot including these three parts.
 Specifically, we offer a demo that visualizes our methods using Open3D, even if you do not have access to the VLM APIs.
 We also provide the implementation of CollaBot using Gazebo.

+We also provide the *appendix.pdf* for your reference, which contains a detailed description of how we handle motion planning with closed-chain constraints.

 The repository is structured as follows:
 - A brief description of this work
 - Instructions on how to install the repository
-- A demo for experimenting with our methods
+- Demos for experimenting with our methods
+- Code structure

 ## Setup Instructions